lwangbm/Metis/README.md

     Output: the training log files including the RPS, constraint violations, time duration .etc will be store in the folder:

-## George: RL model training for the simulated container environment
+## Metis: RL model training for the simulated container environment

 1. Change the folder to `simulated_env`.